ppfeufer/aa-example-plugin/README.md

 # Example Plugin App for Alliance Auth (GitHub Version)

-This is an example plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA) that can be used as starting point to develop custom plugins.
+This is an example plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA) that can be used as a starting point to develop custom plugins.

 ![License](https://img.shields.io/badge/license-GPLv3-green)
 ![python](https://img.shields.io/badge/python-3.8-informational)